JohnOuzounis/alpha-language-support/README.md

     Error messages from the compiler will be displayed in the Output panel (see View Parse Output on how to open the Output panel).

-    The vm runs on a terminal and the output is displayed there.
+    The vm runs on a terminal (tested on powershell) and the output is displayed there.
 ![Compile Example](images/output.png)